lovemew67/claude-code-agents/README.md

 ## Overview

-The Claude Code Agent Framework enables systematic, high-quality software development through specialized AI agents.
-Each agent has a specific role, expertise, and set of tools optimized for their domain.
+The Claude Code Agent Framework enables **systematic, spec-driven software development** through specialized AI agents.
+By providing precise context through detailed specifications, each agent operates with clarity and purpose - transforming vague requirements into well-executed implementations.
+Each agent has a specific role, expertise, and set of tools optimized for their domain, following the principle that **clear specifications lead to exceptional results**.

 ## Core Agents